caolan/magery/README.md

 ### File size

-While there are smaller frameworks out there, Magery aims to sit on the more lightweight end of the file size range.
+While there are no doubt smaller libraries out there, Magery aims to sit on the more lightweight end of the file size range.
 This is to encourage its use for relatively small improvements to server-generated pages.

-A comparison of some minified production builds:
+A comparison with some popular minified production builds:

 ```
 Angular v1.6.4:              ########################################  163 kb